The Globally Trapped Future: A Fate for Black Holes and Wormholes: Abstract

 \section{Abstract}

-A novel general dynamical metric is derived, sourced by two scalar fields and a nonlinear electrodynamics field.
-This spacetime explicitly reveals its global causal structure and trapping horizons, leading to the establishment of three possible fates: those without a globally trapped future; those without global trapping but containing bounded, Cauchy-foliated trapped regions; and those with a future that becomes completely globally trapped.
-This framework is illustrated through the evolution of a geometrically Schwarzschild-like black hole and a horizonless wormhole, thereby establishing the final, globally trapped fate as a novel theoretical possibility.
+We demonstrate, for the first time, that arbitrary spherically symmetric metrics can be derived within a framework based on the coupling of two scalar fields and an electromagnetic field.
+We then specialize to a class of non-stationary spacetimes characterized by analytically tractable global causal structure and trapping horizons, which is particularly suited for investigating the evolution of black holes and wormholes.
+Within this framework, we find that the fate of spacetime can be categorized into three distinct classes: those without a globally trapped future; those without a globally trapped future but containing bounded, Cauchy-foliated trapped regions; and those with a future that becomes completely trapped.
+The evolution of a geometrically Schwarzschild-like black hole and a horizonless wormhole demonstrates these possible fates, thus revealing the globally trapped outcome as a novel theoretical possibility.
+Finally, we propose that a regular black hole may contain an unattainable minimal throat---a minimal-radius throat that is causally unreachable---and refer to it henceforth as the Endless Throat.